-Birgitta Rabe and Angus Holford write for the ESRC’s Economics Observatory:
+Birgitta Rabe, Claire Crawford and Ellen Greaves write for the ESRC’s Economics Observatory:

 Following a campaign by footballer Marcus Rashford, the government’s COVID Summer Food Fund will provide food vouchers for children from low-income families who are eligible for free school meals.
 What are the likely results?

 Thanks at least in part to a campaign by footballer Marcus Rashford, children in England whose families claim means-tested benefits will now receive supermarket vouchers worth £15 per week during the school summer holidays.
 This should increase spending on food, and reduce hunger and use of food banks.
 It may also reduce obesity and improve performance in exams.